imrtech/Election_Analysis/README.md

 # Election_Analysis

 ## Project Overview
-A Colorado board of elections employee has asked for election results to perform an election audit.
-The audit includes the total number of votes cast, a list of the candidates, the total number of votes each candidate received, the percentage of votes for each candidate, and the winner of the election based on the popular vote.
-In addition to this, the election commission has requested additional information to complete the audit.
-The new request includes, the voter turnout for each county, the percentage of votes from each county out of the total count, and the county with the highest turnout.

-## Resources
-The data source used is election_results.csv.
-The software used was Python version 3.10.8, Visual Studio Code version 1.72.2, and Git Bash version 2.38.1 Windows.1
+A Colorado board of elections employee has asked for an election audit to determine the winning candidate, and the county with the largest voter turnout.
+To perform this analysis we would have to look at the following data:
+- The total number of votes cast.
+- A list of all the candidates.
+- The total number of votes each candidate received.
+- The percentage of votes for each candidate
+- The winner of the election based on the popular vote
+- The voter turnout for each county
+- The percentage of votes from each county out of the total count
+- The county with the highest turnout.

-## Summary
+## Election Audit Results
 Based on the analysis performed on the election data, the following information was found:
  - A total of 369,711 votes were cast in this election.
  - The counties represented were Arapahoe, Denver and Jefferson.